btk44/raspberrypi-server/backup-setup/README.md

 Here's a list of problems I've encountered (the list will be updated if I find sth new):
 * be careful with directories here - if your backup doesn't work be sure to check them and remember about '/' at the end
 * if your going to unplug backup drive sometimes then remember to umount it - this will prevent data loss
+* sometimes (in backup_action.sh) automatic mounting fails and I can't ssh into the server